 Yet there has been no real push from the New Haven Board of Alders to formally undergird the city’s sanctuary status, Harp added.
 The Trump administration’s threat to pull federal funding from sanctuary cities doesn’t weaken the city’s commitment to protecting undocumented immigrants, she said, but city leaders don’t want to put a bullseye on New Haven.
 So, they have adopted more modest measures, like distributing five-thousand copies of a pocket-sized “Family Emergency Preparedness Guide” to schools, hospitals, and libraries, to inform undocumented immigrants of their rights in case ICE agents show up at their door.

 A decade ago, New Haven experienced federal backlash after instituting measures to support its undocumented residents.
-In 2006, the city released its Elm City Resident card, a first-of-its-kind municipal identification card for undocumented immigrants.
-A year later, ICE agents conducted a massive raid across New Haven, deporting over thirty people at once.
+On June 5, 2007, the city launched its Elm City Resident card, a first-of-its-kind municipal identification card for undocumented immigrants.
+Less than two days later, ICE agents conducted a massive raid in Fair Haven, arresting 32 residents.
 In the carefully-selected words of City Hall spokesman Laurence Grotheer, the federal government “took exception” to the city’s new ID program.
 In the words of Jairo Lugo, the raid was a flat-out “retaliation.”

 “Just today, I heard they’re going to start doing raids in California because the government there wants to keep the state a sanctuary,” he said on the phone one afternoon in October.
 He fears that something similar may soon happen in New Haven.
 “We don’t know when, but we’re getting ready for it.”